tezas/MyNotes/2026/June/Study/HLD/rateLimiter.md

 ### Action item:
 1. Read about redis.
 [Sharding, On premise, How clusters work]
 2. How to mention connection pooling to optimise on latency.
+3. Read on what are the best ways to reduce latencies. [regions, connection pool, sticky sessions